lynhtrann22/lynhtran/README.md

 ## Experience
 ### USYD Student Managed Investment Fund, _Australia_
 **Quantitative Analyst _(Feb 2023 – Aug 2023)_**
-- Developed and implemented financial metrics for portfolio screening, resulting in a trading performance improvement of 2%.
+- Developed and implemented financial metrics for portfolio screening.
 - Implemented factor models to manage the portfolio’s risks.
-- Actively managed, a high-conviction, long-only, Australian equities fund (SUM of $650k) with a team of 20 high-achieving students.
-- Performed stock selection and formulated investment thesis through qualitative and quantitative valuation, specialising in IT, Media, and Communication sectors.
+- Actively managed an Australian equities fund (SUM of $650k), specialising in IT, Media, and Communication sectors.

 ### CyberKid Vietnam, _Vietnam_
 **Innovation Executive _(May 2022 – Aug 2022)_**